Presidency of Richard Nixon: Vietnam War

 At the time Nixon took office, there were over 500,000 American soldiers in Southeast Asia.
 Over 30,000 U.S. military personnel serving in the Vietnam War had been killed since 1961, with approximately half of those deaths occurring in 1968.
-The war was broadly unpopular in the United States, with widespread, sometimes violent protests taking place on a regular basis.
-The Johnson administration had agreed to suspend bombing in exchange for negotiations without preconditions, but this agreement never fully took force.
-According to Walter Isaacson, soon after taking office, Nixon had concluded that the Vietnam War could not be won and he was determined to end the war quickly.
+The war was broadly unpopular in the United States with widespread and sometimes violent protests taking place on a regular basis.
+The Johnson administration agreed to suspend bombing in exchange for negotiations without preconditions, but this agreement never fully took force.
+According to Walter Isaacson, soon after taking office, Nixon concluded that the Vietnam War could not be won and he was determined to end the war quickly.
 Conversely, Black argues that Nixon sincerely believed he could intimidate North Vietnam through the Madman theory.
 Regardless of his opinion of the war, Nixon wanted to end the American role in it without the appearance of an American defeat, which he feared would badly damage his presidency and precipitate a return to isolationism.
 He sought some arrangement which would permit American forces to withdraw, while leaving South Vietnam secure against attack.

 In mid-1969, Nixon began efforts to negotiate peace with the North Vietnamese, but negotiators were unable to reach an agreement.
 With the failure of the peace talks, Nixon implemented a strategy of "Vietnamization," which consisted of increased U.S. aid and Vietnamese troops taking on a greater combat role in the war.
 To great public approval, he began phased troop withdrawals by the end of 1969, sapping the strength of the domestic anti-war movement.
 Despite the failure of Operation Lam Son 719, which was designed to be the first major test of the South Vietnamese Army since the implementation of Vietnamization, the drawdown of American soldiers in Vietnam continued throughout Nixon's tenure.

 In early 1970, Nixon sent U.S. and South Vietnamese soldiers into Cambodia to attack North Vietnamese bases, expanding the ground war out of Vietnam for the first time.
 He had previously approved a secret B-52 carpet bombing campaign of North Vietnamese positions in Cambodia in March 1969 (code-named Operation Menu), without the consent of Cambodian leader Norodom Sihanouk.
 Even within the administration, many disapproved of the incursions into Cambodia, and anti-war protesters were irate.
-The bombing of Cambodia continued into the 1970s in support of the Cambodian government of Lon Nol—which was then battling a Khmer Rouge insurgency in the Cambodian Civil War—as part of Operation Freedom Deal.
+The bombing of Cambodia continued into the 1970s in support of the Cambodian government of Lon Nol, which was then battling a Khmer Rouge insurgency in the Cambodian Civil War, as part of Operation Freedom Deal.